Hal-Zhaodong-Yang/ROSProjects/README.md

-# ROSProjects
+# TurtleBotProjects
-ROS Projects including Serial Manipulator forward kinematics, reverse kinematics, Jacobians, and trajectory planning algorithm; Planning, localization, and mapping for wheel robots
+This are ROS projects about TurtleBot Burger, which include image recoginition using template matching and knn, object following, obstacle avoiding, and navigation